Book of Enoch: The Astronomical Book

 Four fragmentary editions of the Astronomical Book were found at Qumran, 4Q208-211.
-4Q208 and 4Q209 have been dated to the beginning of the 2nd century BCE, providing a terminus ante quem for the Astronomical Book of the 3rd century BCE.
+4Q208 and 4Q209 have been dated to the beginning of the 2nd century BC, providing a terminus ante quem for the Astronomical Book of the 3rd century BC.
 The fragments found in Qumran also include material not contained in the later versions of the Book of Enoch.

 This book contains descriptions of the movement of heavenly bodies and of the firmament, as a knowledge revealed to Enoch in his trips to Heaven guided by Uriel, and it describes a Solar calendar that was later described also in the Book of Jubilees which was used by the Dead Sea sect.
 The use of this calendar made it impossible to celebrate the festivals simultaneously with the Temple of Jerusalem.

 The year was composed of 364 days, divided into four equal seasons of 91 days each.
 Each season was composed of three equal months of thirty days, plus an extra day at the end of the third month.
 The whole year was thus composed of exactly 52 weeks, and every calendar day occurred always on the same day of the week.
 Each year and each season started always on Wednesday, which was the fourth day of the creation narrated in Genesis, the day when the lights in the sky, the seasons, the days and the years were created.
 It is not known how they used to reconcile this calendar with the tropical year of 365.24 days (at least seven suggestions have been made), and it is not even certain that they felt the need to adjust it.

 Some interpret the words sun and stars in the text as referring to sunlight and starlight, allowing them to interpret the passage in a way that does not conflict greatly with the modern cosmological view.
 This interpretation is linguistically possible, since the Akkadian cognate of the Hebrew word for sun, šamšum, can mean sunlight or a day; thus, the term could be used to mean sunlight.
 Likewise, the Akkadian cognate of the Hebrew word for star, kakkabum, can refer to an object resembling a star or even a meteor—hence, the term could be used to mean starlight.